 Wage employment and screening.
 Output is produced in firm-worker matches, which are the combination of a firm and one worker.
 Each match has specific productivity y.
 New matches produce output y_0 per period.
 Every period, a new match productivity y is drawn from a distribution $\tilde{G}(y)$ with probability λ .
 Let $G(y) \equiv 1 - \tilde{G}(y)$.
 When this occurs, the worker and the firm may decide to dissolve the match.
-As shown below, it is optimal to do so if productivity is lower than a reservation productivity level R. Regardless of y, a fraction π of new matches is "suitable", and a fraction $1 - \pi$ is not.
+As shown below, it is optimal to do so if productivity is lower than a reservation productivity level R.

+Regardless of y, a fraction π of new matches is "suitable", and a fraction $1 - \pi$ is not.
 When a worker and a firm meet, they screen for suitability, and learn it with probability p_0 (the screening rate).
 With probability $1 - p_0$, screening is inconclusive.
 Then suitability of a match is revealed in each future period with probability p_1 .
 At any time, the match is dissolved if it is found to be unsuitable.
 In the following, I refer to screening status as s(creened) and u(nscreened), and use the generic index i = s, u.

 A fraction $p_0\pi/(p_0\pi + 1 - p_0)$ of new matches is "screened" and suitable.
 This fraction increases every period with learning, and eventually goes to 1.
 Almost all old matches are screened, so that their destruction only reflects productivity shocks.
 In contrast, the separation rate for the youngest matches mostly depends on the screening rate p_0 , which determines how many new matches remain unscreened and thus at risk of dissolution.
 The learning rate p_1 determines the rate of decline of the hazard function.
 This structure is inspired by the models of learning about match productivity of Jovanovic (1979), Moscarini (2005), Pries and Rogerson (2005) and Menzio and Shi (2011) and the model in DLS.
 Uncertainty about match suitability rather than productivity makes the problem more tractable.
 Lack of suitability of a match can be interpreted as a host of match attributes that are only learned over time, like personal incompatibilities or low medium to long-term productivity.
 Self-employment.
+All entrants into self-employment draw a permanent level of per-period output z from a distribution $\tilde{H}(z)$.
+Let $H(z) \equiv 1 - \tilde{H}(z)$.
+As shown below, they return to unemployment if z is below a reservation productivity \bar{z} .

-All unemployed agents may enter self-employment by paying a startup cost k_f .
+Unemployed agents may enter self-employment by paying a startup cost k_f .
 This cost is common across agents.
-It increases in the aggregate entry rate from unemployment $e{\rm in}$, with $k_f = \bar{k}f e{\rm in}^{\varepsilon}$.
+It increases in the aggregate entry rate from unemployment e{in} , with $k_f = \bar{k}f e{in}^{\varepsilon}$.

 The wage employed receive a self-employment "opportunity" with probability χ per period.
 In this case, they may enter self-employment costlessly.
-This reflects the possibility that some wage employed may face low entry costs (e.g. if entering a related occupation).
 Whether this opportunity is accepted depends on match productivity y and screening status i.
-Define $\chi^{i}(y) = \chi$ if it is optimal to accept the opportunity, and zero otherwise.
+Define $\chi^i(y) = \chi$ if it is optimal to accept the opportunity, and zero otherwise.8